JLeung46/Wiki_Topic_Modeling/README.md

 # Wiki_Topic_Modeling
-Utilizes AWS Spark and the K-Means algorithm to cluster Wikipedia Articles and predict the topic of a new article.
+This project serves as an introduction to Spark on AWS.
+It utilizes the K-Means algorithm to cluster Wikipedia Articles and predict the topic of a new article.
+Standard NLP techniques such as tokenization and term frequency weighting are used as pre-processing steps on the raw text.

 The dataset used contains a random 10% sample of all articles on Wikipedia.